-The functional duty shoe!
-Slip resistant, oil resistant rubber outsole, and abundant support and cushioning keep you safe and comfortable all day.
+The Avara (C) black ladies work shoe is a functional duty shoe that's slip-resistant (SRA) with an oil-resistant rubber outsole.
+The abundant support and cushioning keep you safe and comfortable all day long.

 Benefit: Provides sufficient slip resistance to prevent a fall when working on soapy wet tiles.